ryanwhowe/websocket-workshop/README.md

 ```

 Let's build an authenticator in PHP.
 Firstly we need to grab the arguments we passed to
 the worker via the command line.
-Add this above the WAMPCRA function that is already copied
+We have the basis for this at `lesson-4/router/authenticator.php`
-in from lesson 3:
+and we can start to add to this.
+Above the "WAMPCRA" function (that we saw in lesson 3) copy this:

 ```
 [$url, $realm, $user, $password] = array_slice($argv, 1);